sap-tutorials/Tutorials/tutorials/hana-cloud-dl-clients-overview/hana-cloud-dl-clients-overview.md

         tar -zxvf HANADLCLIENT100*.TGZ
         ```

         Run `setup.bin` which will start either the GUI installer or text based installer.
-To use the text based installer, add -i console.
+To use the text based installer, add `-i console` to the command.

         ```Shell (Linux)
         cd ebf*
         ./setup.bin
         ```

-3. Specify an install folder such as C:\sap\DLClient or /home/dan/sap/dlclient and install all the features.
+3. Specify an install folder such as C:\sap\DLClient (for Windows) or /home/dan/sap/dlclient (for Linux) and install all the features.

     ![GUI Installer](windows-gui-install.png)